IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 You can only renew certificates that you ordered through {{site.data.keyword.cloudcerts_short}}.
 {: note}

 Your renewal is placed in a **Renew pending** state.
-Once you answer the domain validation challenge and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you get a renewed certificate and its state changes to **Valid**.
-You are notified when your renewed certificate is ready or if there was a problem, in your Slack and/or Callback URL notifications channel.
+Once the domain validation challenge completes  and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you get a renewed certificate and its state changes to **Valid**.
+You are notified when your renewed certificate is ready or if there was a problem, in your Slack and/or Callback URL notification channels.